Warblefly/MultimediaTools-mingw-w64/README.md

 # How To Compile
 0. Compiling is becoming increasingly difficult.
 Source packages are constantly being updated (for which we rejoice, of course), and I am keeping up with these changes quite well.
 However, some changes that might break compilation go un-noticed because I only accomplish a completely clean build about once a month.
-Otherwise, packages such as GCC and QT-5.11.2 remain at reasonable recent release levels, with some patches applied.
+Otherwise, packages such as GCC and QT remain at reasonable recent release levels, with some patches applied.
 This does not affect the latest and greatest versions of ffmpeg, mpv, vim/gvim, x264, x265 and their associated libraries that are all compiled from development sources.
 1. Ensure your development requirement is adequate.
-I now develop on a virtual machine, using Debian Testing.
-Allow Docker to use all your CPUs, 8GB of RAM, and have an 80GB virtual disk.
+I now develop on a virtual machine, using Debian Testing running under WSL2.
+Remember to include contrib and non-free in your sources under /etc/apt/sources.list
 2. Update everything.
 ```
 apt update